 Book Proposal Evaluation

-First-time authors (and even experienced ones) can benefit from a fresh set of eyes on their proposals before they send them out to prospective presses.
+First-time authors (and even experienced ones) can benefit from a fresh set of eyes on their proposals before sending them out to prospective presses.
 While a great topic and a compelling approach can take you so far with acquiring editors, a polished, persuasive proposal can boost your confidence when it’s time to pitch your book projects.
-More than that, the exercise of writing a book proposal brings you to a new understanding of your book project as a whole.

 Book proposal evaluations are billed hourly.
 A book proposal evaluation typically takes me 1-2 weeks to complete from our agreed start date.